Program Director: Dr. Nicholas Jolly, Ph.D.

 Business Economics

 The business economics specialization is suitable for individuals seeking careers in the private sector in industries such as utilities, services and manufacturing.
-It combines economics courses with such business courses as managerial accounting, marketing management and operations management to name a few.
+It combines economics courses with such business courses as managerial accounting, marketing management and operations management.

 Course List Code | Title | Hours |